-Setting up your Hireup account is the first stage in beginning your journey as a support worker on the platform.
+Setting up your Hireup account is the first stage of your journey as a support worker on the platform.
 This is also the first stage in finding, hiring and managing your team as a person seeking support.

 The support you can provide